At Forbes’ ‘Under 30 Summit,’ Jonathan Kraft talks evolution of the Patriots and the NFL

 Kraft expects the new bidders to be companies that understand not only “how to deliver content, but more importantly, how to deliver it with interactivity within the stream of what is traditionally called a broadcast.”
 Within the stream of an NFL game on Twitch, for example, viewers can elect to see a social feed or real-time statistics scrolling down the right-hand side of the screen.
 Kraft expects those options to expand, largely due to the legalization of sports gambling.

-“I really believe that come 2022, 2023, whoever has the rights to our games will give you a stream. like you see today, but you’ll be able to, if you choose to, have a stream of real-time proposition bets scrolling at the bottom of the screen,” he said.
+“I really believe that come 2022, 2023, whoever has the rights to our games will give you a stream, like you see today, but you’ll be able to, if you choose to, have a stream of real-time proposition bets scrolling at the bottom of the screen,” he said.

 For the Patriots, Kraft said the focus isn’t on the potential increase in direct revenue, but rather, the uptake in fan engagement.
 He believes real-time prop bets like ‘Will the next play be rushing or passing?’ or ‘The Patriots are starting a drive.
 Is it going to end in a touchdown, turnover, field goal, or punt?’ should boost entertainment and engagement beyond the outcome of the game.